 State educational institutions employ microbiologists as research technologists (these positions are funded largely by federal grant and contract monies) or as clinical technologists in university hospitals.
 For information on these positions contact the personnel office of each institution.
 The University of Washington's employment website: http://www.washington.edu/admin/hr/jobs/.

 There are many graduate programs and schools offering advanced training programs in microbiology, immunology, biochemistry, genetics, and/or molecular biology that are attractive to many students.
 Students should write directly to the schools or departments of interest for information and application deadlines and consult their advisor and other faculty for additional information about graduate school.
 The Peterson's Guide to Graduate Programs can be helpful.
 Please see their website at the following address: http://petersons.com/.

 Most universities require that students take the Graduate Record Examination early enough to permit sufficient time for the scores to be available at the time the student is evaluated.
 For example, we recommend that applicants take the GRE by October to meet our December application deadline.
 Visit GRE online at www.gre.org for more information.
 GRE information packets are available through the Educational Assessment Center, 440 Schmitz Hall, (206) 543-1170.

-Students may continue their education by pursuing a health professional career (Medicine, dentistry, Public Health and Community Medicine, or Veterinary Medicine, etc.).
+Students may continue their education by pursuing a health professional career (medicine, dentistry, public health and community medicine, or veterinary medicine).
+Most programs require an entrance exam (MCAT, DAT, PCAT).
 Students should contact the schools directly to obtain the most recent admission information and course requirements.
-Many programs require an entrance exam ( MCAT, DAT, GRE).
-It is highly recommended that students interested in premedical or predental programs contact a counselor in the Undergraduate Advising Center for information.